ish-xyz/hv-unsealer/README.md

 ===

-## Note that this library it is currently under development and most of the feature described below are not working at the moment.
+## Note that this library it is currently under development and some of the features described below are not working at the moment.

 ## Features: